 If your doctor thinks that you may have secondary high blood pressure, you may need tests to diagnose other health problems.
 Your doctor will also check the medicines that you take, because some medicines can cause high blood pressure as a side effect.

-Your doctor may suspect that you have secondary high blood pressure if you have certain signs, such as:
+Your doctor may think that you have secondary high blood pressure if:

 • Your blood pressure has suddenly gone up since it was last checked.